 Social: Includes religious/spiritual communities and other group activities.

-Financial: Your ability to manage your money effectively, save, budget, and grow your capital.
+Financial: Your ability to manage your money effectively, save, budget, and invest.

 Spirituality: This can be its own category or simply the driving force behind all of your Areas of Focus.